 One of the Skaa on Lord Tresting's plantation.

 A herbalist who was a former mistress of Straff Venture.
 Nowadays, she hangs around Straff and prepares antidotes for Zane's poisoning attempts.
-In reality, Amaranta got Straff hooked on drugs, and she tricked him into thinking that drug withdrawal was a poisoning attempt.
-She's also Zane's mistress.
+In reality, Amaranta got Straff hooked on drugs, and by Zane's suggestion, tricked him into thinking that drug withdrawal was a poisoning attempt.
+She's also Zane's lover.